 It’s extremely common for people who suffer from alcohol use disorder to have a co-occurring mental health condition.
 For example, someone who suffers from depression may drink as a means of self-medicating their symptoms.
 Similarly, people with anxiety, panic disorders, bipolar disorder, and PTSD are all at a higher risk of developing a drinking problem.
 In addition, people with a history of emotional, sexual, or physical trauma are also at an increased risk of an alcohol use disorder, as these individuals may abuse alcohol to cope with the trauma they have endured.

 Growing up in a home or family where close relatives have alcohol use disorder increases the risk that members of the younger generation will have a problem with alcohol as well.
 This is influenced by both genetic and environmental factors.
-For example, being raised in a home with alcoholics might make a person more likely to fall into bad habits.
+For example, being raised in a home with alcoholics might make a person more likely to fall into bad habits or be exposed to trauma or abuse.
 At the same time, many studies have suggested a genetic predisposition between parents who have a drinking problem and their children.
-In fact, it’s estimated that more than 50% of alcoholism is accounted for by genetic factors that affect areas of the brain that are associated with reward.
+In fact, it’s estimated that more than 50% of alcohol use disorders are accounted for by genetic factors that affect areas of the brain that are associated with reward.

 Drinking at an Early Age